timprepscius/mailiverse/README.md

 6. Have ant installed:
 sudo apt-get install ant --yes

-7. Add lines to the hosts file for the target machine: sudo nano /etc/hosts add the lines:
+7. Add the line to the hosts file for the target machine:

-SOME-IP-ADDRESS mail.whateverthenameofyourdomainis
-SOME-IP-ADDRESS whateverthenameofyourdomainis
+So let's say your target machine was named: joesmail.com And it's IP was: 192.168.1.243

+sudo nano /etc/hosts
+add the lines:
+192.168.1.243 mail.joesmail.com

 This could also be done on a DNS server, if you control one..